benjaminbolbrinker/teoroo-journal-club/README.rst

 Two files are present here.
 The :code:`fib.c` file contains a C function which is equivalent to the code above.
 We expose this function using the C Python API.
 This is done in the :code:`fibpy.c` file.
+For details on the C Python API refer to https://docs.python.org/3/extending/extending.html.

 Inside the :code:`src/rust` folder
 -----------------